nathanmlim/gdocs2markdown/Coding_Tutorials/MarkDown.md

 README.md files, issues, pull request comments, etc. on github all use the mark down syntax for formating (it is similar, but not completely identical to the markdown used in jupyter notebooks).

-This is a very helpful [*MarkDown CheatSheet*](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+This is a very helpful [<span class="underline">MarkDown CheatSheet</span>](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Below are a few of the most useful/common syntax used in our projects:

 - Titles start with a “\#” the more “\#\#\#”s the lower the subtitle